-A Brief (Complete) History of the Farm
+A Brief History of the UT Microfarm

 In 2012, Architecture student Daniella Lewis established Microfarm at a one-fifth acre site on Leona St. with funding from the Green Fund, formerly the Green Fee.
 The Green Fund is a grant program that is funded by student tuition fees ($5 per semester and $2.50 per summer session) to support sustainability projects.
 Learn more about the Green Fund, including how to apply, deadlines, and past funded projects.